-Eroguoney

-Frequency

-Induction and then every 3 years.

-Induction into role then annually (in

-September) or when updated).

-Induction and then regular updates

-Induction and regular updates
+Activity Frequency Complete Safeguarding Training to equip them with the Induction and then every 3 years. knowledge to carry out their strategic Roles and Responsibilities.
+Read Keeping Children Safe in Education Induction into role then annually (in • All Proprietors: Part 1; Part 2 and Annex B. September) or when updated).
+Chair & Safeguarding Link Proprietor: Entire document Complete Cyber Security Training Induction and then regular updates Complete Prevent Awareness Training appropriate to role Induction and regular updates